 Greetings Fairy Tale Lovers!

-In preparation for a book I am writing set right in my own back yard of the Black Forest, I have had my head full of the German and French classic fairy tales.
+In preparation for a book I am writing set right in my own back yard of the Black Forest, I have had my head full of classic German and French fairy tales.
 It was a fun break to read the full text of the original Pinocchio story (translated from Italian) in preparation for my adaptation.
 Plus, I got to picture a whole different sort of countryside as the setting.
 Though no real locations are actually named, scholars have a few theories about where the story takes place.
 It is clearly Italy, but some say near Florence while others point to an actual (but no longer present) town called Pinocchio as the setting.
 To help you get “in the mood,” here are a few pics of mine from a recent trip to Umbria (the region containing Rome).

 The Real Story